China Customer Relations Centers (“CCRC”)

 Initiation: November 14, 2018

-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the U.S.-listed company China Customer Relations Centers (“CCRC”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 We or our clients may be short shares of CCRC, and, for this reason, there might be a conflict of interest.

 CCRC, a call center operator, has had its share price propped up by a buyout offer that we think is completely implausible.
 The business itself is being run by managers who have not disclosed their stakes in related companies.

 Bad bid: We think the recent $16 take-private bid was an